International Fellowship of Reconciliation: After World War One: strengthening the international movement

 After the end of war, in 1919, the deported Kees Boeke and Henry Hodgkin met in Holland, where they decided to organize the first international conference, which led to the formation of "Movement towards a Christian international" (Christian international), which later became the "International Fellowship of Reconciliation."
-The conference was held in Boekes house in the town of Bilthoven where 50 pacifists from ten different countries met.
-Many of the pacifists became straight to Bilthoven from the conference of World Alliance organized in Haag day before.
-In relation to the Peace Movement of World Alliance, the conferees wanted to establish organization that has its basis more in Christian socialism.
+The conference was held in Boeke's house in the town of Bilthoven where 50 pacifists from ten different countries met.
+Many of the pacifists came straight to Bilthoven from the conference of World Alliance organized in Haag the day before.
+In relation to the Peace Movement of World Alliance, the conferees wanted to establish an organization that had its basis more in Christian socialism.
 Through their work they wanted to oppose the revolutionary ideas of the Communist International and offer a better solution for social justice.
-In their first declaration, the conferees said that they want to follow the revolutionary ideals of Christ in order to achieve a Christian revolution that is based on love and nonviolence.
+In their first declaration, the conferees said that they wanted to follow the revolutionary ideals of Christ in order to achieve a Christian revolution that is based on love and nonviolence.

 The first headquarters of the Christian international was in Holland.
-Later, in 1923, Headquarters were moved to England, when the movements name was transformed to IFOR.
+Later, in 1923, the headquarters were moved to England, when the movement's name was transformed to IFOR.
 This International Fellowship of Reconciliation became an umbrella organisation to which national branches of Fellowship of Reconciliation affiliated themselves as members.

-IFOR first secretary was the Swiss pacifist Pierre Cérésole jailed several times for his peace witness.
+The first secretary of IFOR was the Swiss pacifist Pierre Cérésole jailed several times for his peace witness.
 He established the Service Civil (International Voluntary Service for Peace), initially organizing work camps in areas torn apart by war, with volunteers from former enemy countries.
 Relief for the victims of war was carried out, and international conferences and meetings spread the work of peace to many other parts of the globe.
-Immediately after Bilthoven IFOR appointed travelling secretaries such as John Nevin Sayre, André Trocmé, Muriel Lester, Henri Rose and Percy Bartlett.
+Immediately after the Bilthoven meeting, IFOR appointed travelling secretaries such as John Nevin Sayre, André Trocmé, Muriel Lester, Henri Rose and Percy Bartlett.
 They travelled carrying the Fellowship's messages around Europe, in Scandinavia, Central Europe, Poland, the Baltic States and the Balkans, giving life to several international conferences that took place between the two world wars.
 The first one gathered 200 delegates from 20 nations (also India, Burma and Ukraine) in Sonntagberg in Austria.
-Many others followed and, in such a tense historical moment, IFOR members discussed about the necessity of disarmament and of a new role of Churches, asking clergymen to make a strong stand against the idea of "righteous wars".
+Many others followed and, in such a tense historical moment, IFOR members discussed the necessity of disarmament and of a new role of Churches, asking clergymen to make a strong stand against the idea of "righteous wars".
 In 1932, the IFOR led a Youth Crusade across Europe in support of the Geneva World Disarmament Conference.
 Protestants and Catholics from all over converged on Geneva by various routes, reaching over 50,000 people and presenting to the Conference a petition calling for total disarmament among the nations.